Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

 5. Create Kubernetes secrets for access to Cosmos DB and App Insights

     For now, we are creating a secret that holds the credentials for our backend database.
 The application deployment puts these secrets in environment variables.

+    > Note: the MONGODB_URI should be of this format (Ensure you add the `/hackfest?ssl=true`) at the end. `mongodb://cosmosbrian11122:ctumHIz1jC4Mh1hZgWGEcLwlCLjDSCfFekVFHHhuqQxIoJGiQXrIT1TZTllqyB4G0VuI4fb0qESeuHCRJHA==@acrhcosmosbrian11122.documents.azure.com:10255/hackfest?ssl=true`

     ```
     # Customize these values from your Cosmos DB instance deployed in a previous lab.
 Use the ticks provided for strings